-- Go to www.ucas.com and select Sign In from the top right menu. - Select Students and then Create Account within the 2024 Entry option.
-Please note that even if you are intending to defer your application to start in 2025, you still need to select 2024 Entry. - Complete the form using a personal email address (not your school one), and a memorable password.
-UCAS will then email you a code to verify your email address. - Once registered, you will be asked a few questions.
-Make sure you choose the correct study year (2024) and the correct level of study (undergraduate).
-You can choose to receive information on apprenticeships and conservatoires (music/drama schools) if you like. - Select the subjects you are interested in (you can change these at any point), then scroll down to Create Account.
+- Go to www.ucas.com and select Sign In from the top right menu.
+Then click on Register. - Complete the form using a personal email address (not your school one), and a memorable password.
+UCAS will then email you a code to verify your email address. - Select the 2025 Entry option (please note that even if you are intending to defer your application to start in 2026, you still need to select 2025 Entry) and the correct level of study (undergraduate).
+Enter your postcode and marketing preferences. - Select the subjects you are interested in (you can change these at any point), then scroll down to Create Account.